You can’t polish a turd, but can you sully a diamond?

 Plastic surgery may not be limited to people’s faces, but only on few – usually bizarre – occasions do the stylists tempering with flesh and bone go for a change of the entire body.
 However, in car design, the situation presents itself rather differently: the choice is between either just a facelift or the full Monty.
 Continue reading “Theme: Facelifts – Bodylifts”

-The ‘It should never have worked but by Jingo it did’ facelift: 1983 Ford Fiesta
+The it really should never have worked but it did facelift: 1983’s Ford Fiesta

-The original Ford Fiesta’s sales successes made it so ubiquitous that its appearance ceased to be either noticeable or remarkable.
-This however belies Tom Tjaarda’s initial design, which was neat, well executed and had, by the tail end of the ’70s, worn well.
-However as a new decade began, it began to appear dated against newer and sleeker rivals.
-Continue reading “Theme: Facelifts – Festie’ Refaced”
+The 1976 Ford Fiesta’s sales successes made it so ubiquitous that its appearance ceased to be either noticeable or remarkable.
+This however belies Köln-Merkenich’s initial design, which under the stylistic leadership of Uwe Bahnsen was neat, well executed and had, by the tail end of the ’70s, worn well.
+However as a new decade began, it began to Continue reading “Theme: Facelifts – Festie’ Refaced”

 Could there be anything wrong with trying to design cars that can avoid an automotive face-lift?

 When Simon came up with this topic we all immediately thought of the classic facelift disasters.
 Then there were the handful of acknowledged facelift successes; these have been touched upon by DTW at various points over the month.
-We are are also aware that some firms make a routine of “mid-cycle refreshes” as they are termed by those in the know.
-And this is probably to be deplored since facelifting a car means Continue reading “Theme : Facelifts – Does Your Car Pass the Facelift Test?”

 For the very rich there are two modes of consumption.